joshua-schnabel/docker-nginx/README.md

 - For testing rates/limits use the staging CA: `ACME_SERVER=letsencrypt_test`.
 - Certificates are grouped per server block by its `server_name` list.
 Use separate site files if you need different cert groupings.
 - Do not block `/.well-known/acme-challenge/` in custom locations.
+- Debugging: set `ACME_DEBUG=true` to surface detailed `acme.sh` output (kept off in production to reduce noise).
+- Custom trust (private PKI / TLS interception):
+  - Drop one PEM per CA into `/application/data/certs/acmesh/ca/` (e.g. `corp-root.pem`).
+  - On each ACME run the entrypoint executes `openssl rehash /application/data/certs/acmesh/ca` and always invokes `acme.sh` with `--ca-path /application/data/certs/acmesh/ca`.
+  - Optionally supply a monolithic file via `ACME_CA_BUNDLE=/application/data/certs/custom-bundle.pem` (concatenated PEMs).
+Both directory (`--ca-path`) and bundle (`--ca-bundle`) are then available to OpenSSL.
+  - Effect: lets ACME validation succeed when corporate proxies replace certificates or when using internal ACME endpoints.
+Hashing speeds issuer lookup versus scanning a large flat bundle.
+  - Updating trust: add/remove PEMs then restart the container (or wait for next ACME cycle).
+Hashes regenerate automatically.
+  - Verification inside container: `ls -l /application/data/certs/acmesh/ca` should show hash symlinks like `abcd1234.0` pointing to your PEMs.
+  - If you do not need custom trust, simply leave the directory empty (it is still passed but unused).
+Avoid placing unrelated certs to keep trust surface minimal.

 ## Metrics & health